YDAckerman/pyspark-common-crawl/README.md

 from news domains that use English and domains linking directly to or from them.

+Finally: this is a capstone project for the Udacity Data Engineering Nanodegree.
+Unlike the other course projects, this one is entirely of my own design.
+Thank you to Udacity for an excellent learning experience and the mentor feedback along the way.

 # Original Data Source

 The data is drawn from the [commoncrawl](https://commoncrawl.org/)